Sergei-Korneev/obsidian-local-images-plus/README.md

 Just copy any web content, Word/Open Office content and paste it into your regular note or a note in canvas.

-Starting from version 0.15.0 the plugin also handles all attachments (screenshots/drag-and-drop for files/audio records).
+This plugin also handles all attachments (screenshots/drag-and-drop for files/audio records).